 American Girl – Select locations in large cities are being held for girls ages 8 and up.
 Kids get to decorate their own bookmark and summer reading log and can take home a doll-sized poster.

 DOGOBooks – Ten participants who review the most books will be eligible to win a Prize Pack of seven books shown on the site.
 The next twenty-five participants with the most reviews will be eligible to win a $10 Gift Card.

-Half Price Books – Starting June 1, children 14 and under who read 300 minutes over June and July (that's only 5 mins/day) will receive Bookworm Bucks.
+Half Price Books – This program went virtual in 2020, but they haven't released full details for 2021 yet.
+In years past, this program started on June 1.
+Children 14 and under who read 300 minutes over June and July (that's only 5 mins/day) will receive Bookworm Bucks.
 I don't see where it says how much you'll get, but it was $5 previous years.

 Teens can also earn HPB Bookworm Bucks by reading any of the listed titles and writing a short review.